hawraayoob/Memory-Game/README.md

 #### Memory Card Game Pseudocode "setup"

 #### START:
-•	CREATE 16 cards (8 pairs) and shuffle them
+- CREATE 2 cards (1 pairs) and shuffle them
-•	DISPLAY cards face-down in grid
+- DISPLAY cards face-down in grid
-•	START timer
+- START timer
 Gameplay
-•	When a player clicks a card: FLIP card face-up
+- When a player clicks a card: FLIP card face-up

     IF this is the first card: REMEMBER this card
-    IF this is the second card:
     IF both cards match: KEEP both cards face-up
         ELSE:
             WAIT for 1 second, then flip both cards face-down